CtrlK

 Actionability

-Provides concrete JSON examples for every message type, specific file paths for teammate discovery, and exact field names/values.
-The plan approval workflow and shutdown protocol include copy-paste ready JSON payloads with realistic field values.
+Provides concrete JSON examples for every message type, specific file paths for teammate discovery, and exact field names/values for plan approval and shutdown responses.
+All examples are copy-paste ready with realistic payloads.

 3 / 3